 Kimber KDS9c Full Review: Holsters and Optics

-Ammo capacity versus size of the gun is an ongoing debate among many.
+Ammo capacity versus the size of the gun is an ongoing debate among many.
 The smaller the gun, the easier it is to conceal and carry.
 However, ammo capacity also suffers as the gun gets smaller.
 On the same note, the larger the gun, the more ammo it can hold and the easier it is to shoot.
 You also must pack around a lot more gun and weight.
 That happy medium isn’t going to be the same for everyone.
 Some people can easily conceal larger guns than others.

 Women shooting the KDS9c.